Dublin, Ireland

 Dublin.

 The Fair City, Strumpet City (a novel by James Plunkett), Baille atha Cliath (Irish for "town of the hurdled fords"), Blackpool (Dubh linn from the Norse); however you want to call it, Dublin is a wondrous, thousand-year-old, European capital city.
-Best seen on foot, from Stephen's Green to Phoenix Park, from Merrion Square to Parnell Square, or up and down O'Connell Street and Grafton Street, most of Dublin can be walked in a day.
-Split by the River Liffey into two halves (north and south), a 'Dub' is said to be born between the two canals (the Royal Canal on the North side and the Grand Canal on the south side).
+Best seen on foot - from Stephen's Green to Phoenix Park, from Merrion Square to Parnell Square, or up and down O'Connell Street and Grafton Street - most of Dublin can be walked in a day.
+Split by the River Liffey into two halves (north and south), a true 'Dub' is said to have been born between the two canals (the Royal Canal on the north side and the Grand Canal on the south side).
 "Beyond the pale" (i.e., outside acceptable behaviour) was the area outside the realm of the former ruling Ascendancy, an area roughly bounded by the embryonic Dublin Mountains.

 Stephen's Green